Five Irishmen jailed over horse and cart race

 The men were jailed for five months.

-The judge deferred the sentencing of a sixth defendant until next month, when a probation report is due to be presented to the court.'Out of control'
+The judge deferred the sentencing of a sixth defendant until next month, when a probation report is due to be presented to the court.

 The road races are known as sulky races, and involve horses pulling riders in two-wheeled carts.